Car Accident Claims – How To Claim Compensation In The UK

 If you make a successful car crash claim, your compensation settlement could comprise of general and special damages.
 General damages are meant to compensate for the pain and injuries suffered have caused.

-The Judicial College Guidelines (JCG) is a document that many legal professionals will use to help them value this head of claim.
-This is because it lists compensation guidelines for various injuries.
-We have included some of the amounts listed in the 16th edition of the JCG in the table below.
-Please only refer to it as a guide.
+People figuring out general damages compensation might look at the Judicial College Guidelines (JCG).
+It is a document that lists compensation guidelines related to various injuries.
+Some amounts from the JCG can be seen in the table below.
+Please only refer to it as general guidance.
 Also, take note that the first and last two entries in this table are not based on the JCG.

 Whiplash Reforms